 In 1979, Kevin Vickers started a small business making hand-crafted children's toys and games.
-Each and every item was made by Kevin personally, and made with solid wood and non-toxic paints.
+Each and every item was made by Kevin personally, and made with solid wood and non-toxic stains.
 While Kevin was operating the business he built a strong reputation for high-quality products.
 Most of which are still being sold in some of the trendiest retailers throughout Canada.

 In 2015, we (Ray Syvitski and Elke Uribe) purchased the Toy Maker of Lunenburg business.
 Kevin and his wife Peggy trained us with their production and quality control techniques, ensuring a smooth transition with continued high-quality products.

 From the well-rounded corners (meaning no splinters or rough edges) to the vibrant certified non-toxic stains and finishes, we continue to deliver quality games and toys for kids of all ages.
 We also use domestically harvested wood from companies using sustainable wood practices.

 Our toys are not only brilliant, they are built to last - the kind of toys you can feel good about passing down through generations!